Social Work Graduate Programs and Degrees

 What Are Social Work Graduate Programs?

-Graduate programs in social work offer continued education for students who have earned a bachelors degree and wish to expand their understanding of human behavior, social policy, social justice and clinical practice.
-They are typically offered at three different levels and include Master of Social Work (MSW), Doctor of Social Work (DSW) or PhD in social work, and Social Work Certificate programs.
+Social work graduate programs offer continued education for students who have earned a bachelor's degree and wish to expand their understanding of human behavior, social policy, social justice and clinical practice.

 If you aspire to a specialist or advanced practice social worker role such as licensed clinical social worker (LCSWs), wish to work in private practice, or aim for leadership and management roles, earning a graduate social work degree may be an important next step - and a timely one.

 Social work graduate programs may also appeal to career changers, students whose undergraduate degree is in a related field such as human services or counseling psychology, as well as to BSW graduates seeking to comply with state licensure.

 Demand is rising for healthcare and social services which is likely to generate faster than average employment growth.
 This is especially true for clinical social workers, who hold a masters degree in social work (MSW) and licensure.i